 Seeking a Parenting Order

-A parenting order is a legally binding decision by the Family Court that outlines the arrangements for a child’s care.
-Parents who suspect parental alienation can apply for a parenting order to ensure meaningful contact with both parents.
+A parental responsibility order is a legally binding decision by the Family Court that outlines the parenting arrangements for a child’s care.
+Parents who suspect alienation can apply for a parenting order to ensure meaningful contact with both parents.

-Conditions may be set to foster a positive relationship between the child and both parents, including regular visitation schedules, communication arrangements, and limitations on behaviour around the child.
+Conditions may be set to foster a positive parent child relationship, including regular visitation schedules, communication arrangements, supervised visitation when necessary, and clear limitations on alienating behavior.

 Family Reports and Expert Assessments

-In suspected cases of parental alienation, the court may request a family report or a psychological assessment of the child.
-A qualified expert, such as a psychologist or social worker, will assess the child, parents, and relevant parties to provide insight into the family dynamics and any alienating behaviours.
+In a suspected parental alienation case, the court may request a family report or a psychological assessment of the child.
+A qualified expert, such as a psychologist or social worker, will assess the child, parents, and relevant parties to provide insight into the family dynamic and any alienating conduct.

-The family report’s findings help guide the court’s approach, ensuring decisions prioritise the child’s emotional and psychological health.
+The family report’s findings help guide the court’s approach, ensuring decisions prioritise the child’s emotional and psychological health in complex family law matters.

 Counselling and Mediation

-Counselling and mediation can be effective interventions in cases of parental alienation.
-Family counselling helps parents understand the harmful impact of alienation on the child and encourages cooperative co-parenting strategies.
+Counselling and family dispute resolution can be effective interventions in cases of parental alienation.
+Family counselling supports both parents in understanding the harmful impact of alienation on the child, while mediation provides a neutral environment to create a workable parenting plan.

 Modification of Parenting Orders